nauam/Courses/docs/administration/security/ssl.md

 `$RDECK_BASE/etc/framework.properties` and change these properties:

 * framework.server.url
-* framework.qwcontrol.url
+* framework.rundeck.url
 * framework.server.port

 Set them to the appropriate https protocol, and change the port to 4443, or to the value of your `-Dserver.https.port` runtime configuration property.

-(6) Configure server URL so that QW Control knows its external address.
-Modify the file `$RDECK_BASE/server/config/qwcontrol-config.properties` and change the `grails.serverURL`:
+(6) Configure server URL so that Rundeck knows its external address.
+Modify the file `$RDECK_BASE/server/config/rundeck-config.properties` and change the `grails.serverURL`:

 ```properties
 grails.serverURL=https://myhostname:4443